BaptistePetiot/PopCornMovies/src/README.md

     - additional resources
-        In the deliverable you will also find our ppt presentation, the JavaDoc folder that contains a helpful documentation of our project, a popcornmovie sql text file that allows to generate our DB simply by importing this file into PhpMyAdmin, the DB design diagram, the UML and the E-R diagram.
+        In the deliverable you will also find our ppt presentation, the JavaDoc folder that contains a helpful documentation of our project, a popcornmovie sql text file that allows to generate our DB simply by importing this file into PhpMyAdmin, the DB design diagram, the UML and the E-R diagram and a hand drawn wireframe.

 ### Naming conventions
     We followed a Camel Case convention in our java code.